jhobbsBSU/guest-sessions/slides/embracing-failure.md

 - In the observation stage you are seeking to understand the problem that you are designing a solution for and therefore looking for data to explain why the current solution is failing

-- In ideation as discussed earlier the intent is the explore quantity rather than quality of ideas.
+- In ideation, as discussed earlier, the intent is the explore quantity rather than quality of ideas.
 Bad ideas are encouraged rather than dismissed.
 This allows you to overcome flawed assumptions and develop better insights.
 The more ideas that fail at this stage the fewer dead ends you chase later.

 - Prototyping offers the safe space to explore ideas through rapid imperfect creation.
 Prototypes are not meant to be flawless, they are meant to break, they are mean to fail.
 Failure within prototypes allows you to answer questions and uncover the right direction forward